 16 For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.

 The above passages make perfect sense in light of the doctrine of Salvation by faith alone (John 6:47, etc.).
-However, they don't make sense if, despite believing in Jesus Christ, we will go to Hell unless we are water baptized.
+However, they do not make sense if, despite believing in Jesus Christ, one will go to Hell unless they are water baptized.

 The Bible teaches that when a person believes in Jesus, they are sealed with the Holy Spirit: